lumbrokinase benefits

 Research on Lumbrokinase has been extensive and global.
 Institutions in China, Japan, and the United States have conducted numerous studies, focusing on its efficacy in breaking down fibrin—a protein involved in blood clotting.
 This action helps enhance blood flow and prevent clot formation, offering potential support in reducing the risk of cardiovascular events such as stroke and myocardial infarction.

-What is Lumbrokinase Made From?
-Lumbrokinase Extract
+What is Lumbrokinase Extract Made From?

 Earthworms